mihaipriboi/WRO_Future_Engineers_2025/README.md

 3. Upload the code to the `Arduino`.

-4. Connect the `OpenMV Cam H7` to the your computer using a USB cable.
+4. Connect the `OpenMV Cam` to the your computer using a USB cable.

-5. Open the `OpenMV IDE` and upload the code to the `OpenMV Cam H7`.
+5. Open the `OpenMV IDE` and upload the code to the `OpenMV Cam`.

 <br>